kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

 * [Styles and Naming](<* [https://www.christopherbiscardi.com/post/styles-and-naming](https://www.christopherbiscardi.com/post/styles-and-naming/)/>)
 * [Old and new ideas in React UI](https://react-ui.dev/core-concepts/ideas)

 The point of the code block from above is the usage of responsive CSS values: `jsx±flexDirection={['column', 'row']}`(pretty handy isn't it?).
-Under the hood it will use media breakpoints provided in [theme](https://styled-system.com/theme-specification) to compile responsive styles like:
+Under the hood it will use media breakpoints provided in the theme to compile the responsive styles like:

 ```css
 .some-generated-class {